Prosecutors May Be Required to Produce Evidence Before or During Trial

 In Kyles, SCOTUS determined that the net effect of the state-suppressed evidence favoring Kyles raised a reasonable probability that its disclosure would have produced a different result at trial.
 The conviction could no longer stand.
 SCOTUS reversed the defendant’s conviction and remanded the case for a new trial.

 If you or someone you know is facing criminal charges, contact The Wright Law Group today.
 Our attorneys intimately understand the rules of evidence, and stand ready to challenge the state on any efforts to withhold evidence that may be beneficial to your case.
 If you have questions about a potential evidence issue in your case, call The Wright Law Group today.
 With over 25 years of experience in Criminal Law, The Wright Law Group, P.C. is well-equipped to assist you.
-Call us now at (702) 405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.